OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/limitations.md

   - In both the above-mentioned cases, once the literal text for the user's display name is synchronized to the target system, and when this data is synchronized back to the other system, the actual User mention will be overwritten with the literal text as displayed in the target system.

 - **Inline Image Synchronization Limitations**
-  - The inline image from an entity of the source system synchronizes as a broken image to the target system, given that the embedded inline image URL in the source system is not accessible/reachable from the machine on which OpsHub Integration Manager is installed while the entity is getting synchronized.
+  - The inline image from an entity of the source system synchronizes as a broken image to the target system, given that the embedded inline image URL in the source system is not accessible/reachable from the machine on which <code class="expression">space.vars.SITENAME</code> is installed while the entity is getting synchronized.
 In that case, the inline image synchronizes to the target system without transformation in the URL corresponding to the target system.
 As a result, the synchronized image is broken.
   - Synchronization of the height and width of the inline image is performed only for HTML-supported systems.
   - If the same image is referred to more than once with a different height and width, then only the size of the last image is synchronized with all the images on the target side.